Skip to main content

 • Option 2: Two hours of online pre-work.
 Course length of approximately 6.5 hours, virtually.

-To request more information on Mental Health First Aid, please fill out this form
+To request more information on Mental Health First Aid, please fill out the form below.

-Get Inclusive provides self-paced mental well-being modules for undergraduates, graduate students, and student athletes.
+Get Inclusive provides self-paced mental well-being modules for undergraduate students, graduate students, and student athletes.
 Every WVU student, staff, and faculty member currently has an account with Get Inclusive.
-Though these modules are geared towards students, we encourage staff and faculty members to work through them as they provide useful insight so that we can better serve our students.
+Though these modules are geared towards students, we encourage staff and faculty members to work through them as they provide useful insight for better serving our students.

 If you would like for us to batch assign this module for your group, please reach out directly to Courtney Weaver at courtney.weaver@mail.wvu.edu.

-Follow the "magic links" below to self-enroll in the courses:
+Follow the links below to self-enroll in the courses:

 *If you experience issues with accessing the module, please contact wellwvu@mail.wvu.edu